 Finding media about the team may be difficult.
 As far as I can tell, there's no books about the team, and the only video I could find was a record of their championship season, It's For Real - Real Salt Lake MLS Cup 2009 Champions.

 During the Game.
-RSL's big rivalry is with the Denver-based Colorado Rapids, for a trophy called the Rocky Mountain Cup.
-The rivalry is a nasty one, much more so than the one between the NBA's Utah Jazz and Denver Nuggets.
+RSL's big rivalry is with the Denver-based Colorado Rapids, and it is a nasty one, much more so than the one between the NBA's Utah Jazz and Denver Nuggets.

 The Red Bulls and NYCFC are not the Rapids.
 So, what's the safety factor?
 I saw once source that said, unless you sit among the home supporters in the south end, you should be able to make friends.
 But I saw another source that said, "If you are a supporter from another team STAY AWAY.
 The Real Salt Lake supporters in black shirts were rude and offensive.
 Security did nothing to prevent them from hassling and cursing away fans."

 I don't know what this person meant by "hassling."
-But if it's anything up to and including what the NYCFC fans tried outside Bello's in Summer 2015, those of them visiting should know that, this time, you won't be on home turf.
+But if it's anything up to and including what the NYCFC fans tried outside Bello's in Summer 2015, then anyone visiting should know that they won't be on home turf.
 You will be outnumbered.
 Best not to escalate anything.

 RSL's manager is Mike Petke.
 That would thrill Red Bull fans.
 NYCFC fans, not so much.